agata-anastazja/happy-place/README.md

 The api requires a paid licence to make over 600 a minute, so I decided to make the comparison on a smaller scale, but if you can also pass other cities ids if you want to find out about other cities.

 ### What I would do next?
-I would add error handling using genServer and surpervisor mechanism to catch if my processes are breaking.
+I would parallelise http requests and add error handling using GenServer and surpervisor mechanism.